LufeiYue1/LufeiYue1/README.md

 🎯 GIS Enthusiast | 🗺 Data Analyst | 📊 Python & Spatial Analytics

 I am passionate about **Geographical Information Systems (GIS), spatial data analysis**, and applying data-driven approaches to real-world problems.
-With an MSc in GIS from the University of Leeds and a a Bachelor's degree in Geoinformatics, I specialize in:
+With an MSc in GIS from the University of Leeds and a BSc in Geoinformatics, I specialize in:

 ✅ **Spatial Analysis & Geospatial Data Science** (ArcGIS, QGIS, Python, R)